EvanBeal/EnchilADAs/index.md

 {% include cdcr_items.html %}

-With the results obtained for the white ethnicity and the ready made meals category, we can observe for instance that an incrase from 45% to 80% of population from the white ethnic group leads to an increase from 6% to 7% in the proportion of the ready made meal in the food products category purchased in Tesco stores.
+With the results obtained for the white ethnicity and the ready made meals category, we can observe for instance that an increase from 45% to 80% of population from the white ethnic group leads to an increase from 6% to 7% in the proportion of the ready made meal in the food products category purchased in Tesco stores.

 ## Conclusion - Is your Ethnicity reflected in your Food Purchase?

+After a correlation and a causality analysis on the effect of ethnicity on food purchase habits at Tesco in London, we can now answer some key questions:

+- Does ethnic diversity have an effect on food purchase diversity at area level?
+- And if yes, what is its nature?
+- To which extent are ethnicities responsible for the changes in some product categories purchases?
+Can we attribute particular food purchase habits to specific ethnic groups?

+As we observed a causal effect from the ethnicity diversity in a given area on the food purchase diversity, it suggests that the answer to the first question is yes.
+The positive correlation result ensures that the causal effect would be positive meaning that when the ethnicity diversity increases, the expected food purchase diversity in the same LSOA increases as well.

+Even though we have observed throughout this data story some causal effects of certain ethnicities proportions on certain purchased food categories proportions, we can't fully explain to which extent the causal observations are due to food purchase habits.
+Indeed, we only have data about Tesco purchases and some people might for example shop at multiple different stores.
+However, with the tools provided in this data story, you can play with the data and draw conclusions for Tesco customers.